Looking for a Used Elantra Touring in your area?

 Hyundai equips the Elantra Touring with all the expected safety features, including 6 airbags, electronic stability control with traction control and 4-wheel antilock brakes with electronic brakeforce distribution.
 A headlight welcome function, activated when the doors are unlocked with the keyless remote, helps with security issues.
 The Elantra Touring has not been safety tested by the IIHS or the NHTSA.

 What Owners Think

 Very few Elantra Touring drivers have anything negative to say about their vehicles, and they generally agree with reviewers about the hatchback's many positives.
 Owners say they like the Touring's ample cargo space, smooth ride, comfortable interior and overall good value.
 They also like its sleek exterior styling and no-nonsense interior.
 The Touring's performance is adequate but not impressive, owners say, and some say they're not getting expected fuel economy numbers out of their vehicles.
 However, owners say they're overall pleased with the Elantra Touring as a capable daily commuter.

-Talk about the 2012 Hyundai Elantra Touring
+What's your take on the 2012 Hyundai Elantra Touring?

 Hyundai Elantra Touring Questions

 What's Wrong With This Car?

 New 2012 Elantra touring, less than 600 miles,Check eng. lgt. came on, code: evap system.
 Dealer said loose gas cap, Cap tightened, code cleared. two start ups later, light back on.
 Brought back to de...